Jump Multi-Fit Electric 9.5kW

 Check with your water company to see what freebies it offers.

-Keep your showers to no longer than five minutes, or use a water-saving timer that lets you know when you've exceeded 35 litres of water.
+Time them to see how long you typically take and use a water-saving timer that lets you know when you've exceeded 35 litres of water.